 The far left are bad at writing great literature just like they are at everything else!
 I say that as someone who is socially liberal in my political views.
 In any case, let’s examine the different criteria they laid out and why Liza is on-point in her criticisms of them.
 A book can’t have 10,000 or more words.
 This is complete nonsense because many, many great works of literature are much longer than that.
 It gives the author more space to build out his or her ideas!
 It’s also allows the author to go more in-depth with their characters.
 I couldn’t care less if it costs money to print books.
 Stop being tightwads and let authors take ever long they wish to flesh out the characters, story, plot, themes, etc.

 A book must introduce the stakes right away?
 Total BS!
 Starting with a character’s backstory helps the readers envision who they are and what their like and understand them and makes the characters come alive.
 I know because I’ve experienced this while reading many a classic novel or when reading history books.
 These agents have no idea how valuable it is take the time to introduce a character to the audience.
-Slow openings as Liza so eloquently stated, cause is to THINK about what we’re reading.
+Slow openings as Liza so eloquently stated, cause us to THINK about what we’re reading.

 No extraneous details permitted…what a load of horse****!
 How about oh I don’t know…setting and exposition!
 Giving the reader of where they are and what’s going on.
 I should think those are pretty helpful details.
 Without a description how will the reader know where or why any of what’s going is taking place?
 What happened to exploring ideas in books?